 The best aspect of my course has been the chance to work on numerous practical, hands-on projects, enabling me to put the skills, knowledge and tools I’ve learned into practice.
 These projects have been very pertinent to real world challenges – for example two group projects I’ve worked on have involved designing and manufacturing a robotic hand for a child, and designing a Covid-safe cruise ship.

 Throughout my time at Surrey I’ve found the staff to be extremely approachable and supportive.
 They are all very passionate about their subject areas and want you to do well and to understand the lecture/tutorial content.
-They have also provided me with great support in putting me forward for the Cadzow Smith Engineering Award 2021, which I am proud to have gone on and won.
+They also provided me with great support in putting me forward for the Cadzow Smith Engineering Award 2021, which I am proud to have won.

 Another highlight of my time at Surrey has been my Professional Training placement at DePuy Synthes (a medical device company owned by Johnson & Johnson), where I worked as a Biomechanics Test Engineer.
 My day-to-day role was to carry out mechanical and manual testing of clinical relevance on hip and knee implants and surgical instruments, using the company’s state-of-the-art orthopaedics testing laboratory.
 I also had the opportunity to extend my contract to work in New Product Development for a month, and to take on the role of a STEM ambassador through events like the Big Bang Fair and schools activities.